imurs34/robotic_surgery_video_dataset/README.md

 ## Dataset

 label.csv : Main dataset file.
 Each row represents a specific segment of the video.
-Each row includes video ID, start/end time of the segment (expressed in seconds), and label ID. surgical_video_metadata.csv : Details of each video in the dataset, including ID (which is used in label.csv), title, author, length (expressed in seconds), and URL.
+Each row includes video ID, start/end time of the segment (expressed in seconds), and label ID. surgical_video_metadata.csv : Details of each video in the dataset, including ID (which is used in label.csv), title, author, length (expressed in seconds), URL, upload year and surgical approach (i.e., anterior or posterior).

 ## Licensing